Welcome to a sustainable logs only zone

-- Load volume is illustrated.
-E.g. declared in metre cubed, either as a ‘stacked’ volume or ‘loose fill’.
+- Load volume is illustrated, for example in metre cubed, either as a ‘stacked’ volume or ‘loose fill’.

-- Increases risk of new diseases being introduced to British woodland.
+Importing firewood increases the risk of new diseases being introduced to British woodland.
 With the United Kingdom being an island nation, our forestry is fairly isolated and vulnerable to foreign disease.
-Our Ash Trees are under threat from pests and disease.
-We must all do our bit to protect British Woodland.
+Our ash trees are under particular threat from pests and disease so we must all do our bit to protect British woodland.

 How can you tell if logs on sale are imported?

-1. Before making a purchase look to see if the wood origin is stated.
-If not, ask where the firewood on sale comes from.
+1. Before making a purchase look to see if the origin of the wood is stated.
+If not, ask where the firewood comes from.

 2. Imported bulk firewood is often supplied in wooden pallet crates with the logs neatly stacked.
 Pallet crates are often sold in 1m3 or 2m3 volumes.

-3. Packaging is unbranded making it harder to trace the origins of the wood, perhaps done deliberately?
+3. Packaging is unbranded, making it harder to trace the origins of the wood.

-Why are logs from FirewoodFund categorised sustainable fuel?
+Why are logs from FirewoodFund categorised as sustainable fuel?

-Burning logs is much better than fossil fuels because trees can be replanted.
-Fossil fuels like gas and coal however take million of years to form.
+After a woodland is thinned, it is left in a condition that enables trees to flourish and produce more logs.
+Burning logs is much better than fossil fuels because trees can be replanted, whereas fossil fuels like gas and coal take millions of years to form.

 Why do we still use non sustainable fuels?